 THE TRUE LOCATION OF THE TEMPLE: IF NOT ON THE HARAM, THEN WHERE?

-The true Temple Mount is 600 metres west of the Haram, in the Jewish Quarter, in a garden aptly named Gan HaTkuma, Resurrection Garden.
-In the mid-sixth century, Emperor Justinian built the Nea Church on the correct site of Solomon’s Temple.
-The ruins of the Nea Church in Jerusalem are on the site of the Temple of the God of the Jews.
+The true Temple Mount is 500 metres west of the Haram, in the Jewish – Armenian Quarters.
+In the mid-sixth century, Emperor Justinian built the Nea Church over the correct area of Solomon’s Temple.

-Archaeologists at the Zion and Nea digs will soon discover indisputable proof that they’ve found the correct site of the Temple.
-Under the Nea, archaeologists have uncovered the cistern that carried ‘Living Waters’ to the Temple. and they have discovered a mikveh, animal bones (from Korbanot), a huge number of shells of the Murex trunculus snail, from whence comes ‘tekhelet’ the ‘blue’ of the clothing of the High Priest.
-Those very shells which were found under the Nea, came from creatures that were used to colour the vestments of a High Priest who could trace his lineage back to Aaron, the brother of Moses.
+Archaeologists at the Zion and Nea digs will soon discover indisputable proof that they’ve found the correct site of the Jewish temples.
+They have already found the cistern that carried ‘Living Waters’ to the Temple. the High Priest’s mikveh, three showbread ovens, animal bones (from Korbanot), a huge number of shells of the Murex trunculus snail, from whence comes ‘tekhelet’ the ‘blue’ of the clothing of the High Priest.
+Those very shells came from creatures that were used to colour the vestments of a High Priest who could trace his lineage back to Aaron, the brother of Moses.

-It’s easy to demonstrate that the Temple of Solomon never stood on the esplanade of Al-Haram al-Sharif ( see Breaching the Haram Deception).
+It’s easy to demonstrate that the Temple of Solomon never stood on the esplanade of Al-Haram al-Sharif (see Breaching The Deception).
 Books have been written on the subject by experts in the fields of geology, archaeology, mathematics and religion.
 Professionals have provided irrefutable evidence that the Temple was never located on Al-Haram al-Sharif.
 But one problem remains, the deception, based on centuries-old misinformation, has become such a rock-solid belief that it’s difficult to direct Jews away from the “Wailing Wall”, and to the right place.
 The correct place for the temple, and for prayer until the temple is built, is from Deir Al-Zeitune from the west, to the Nea Church to the east.